 - Do you hear what sounds like nuts rolling in your attic?

-- When you here the noise in the attic do you here it in more than one place at a time?
+- Can you hear noises in the attic in more than one place at a time?

 - What time of day do you hear the noises in the attic?

 - Have you ever heard noises in the attic in the past?